DegreeJr/mbclandingpage2.0/README.md

 # MBC Laboratory Landing Page

-A modern, dark-themed landing page for MBC Laboratory built with [Next.js](https://nextjs.org) and [Tailwind CSS](https://tailwindcss.com).
+The landing page is available at the following link: [mbclaboratory.my.id]
 ---

 ## 📁 Project Structure